 Lands designated for future residential development virtually surround the existing built-up area.
 In terms of commercial development and redevelopment, a strong emphasis is placed on the strengthening of the downtown core.
 Opportunities exist for the conversion of residential uses to commercial uses abutting the core, particularly on Main Street south of the railway.
 Undeveloped lands are designated fronting on Appin Road and Dundonald Road at the periphery of the core on arterial roads where traffic volumes are greatest.
-For industrial purposes, undeveloped lands designated, zoned and serviced (or readily serviced) are available.
+For industrial purposes, undeveloped lands designated, zoned and serviced (or readily serviced) are available within the certified industrial lands located in the south end of the Village.
 The Municipality has recently acquired lands for the purposes of attracting industry in the south end of the Village.
 Infilling and redevelopment in existing residential areas is encouraged where compatible and sensitive to neighbouring development.

 Future growth in Glencoe is largely predicated on its ability to attract residential and industrial development.
-Its attraction as a 'bedroom community' is limited by its distance to neighbouring employment centres (primarily Strathroy, St.Thomas and London) and the existence of closer, smaller centres which provide comparable amenities.
+Its attraction as a 'bedroom community' is limited by its distance to neighbouring employment centres (primarily Strathroy, St. Thomas and London) and the existence of closer, smaller centres which provide comparable amenities.
 While Glencoe has a small labour force and is somewhat distant from major highways, it has been able to attract two reasonably large auto-parts plants.
-Based on a population of 2095 in 2006, its population constitutes 35.6% of the population of Southwest Middlesex as-a-whole.
-Assuming it maintains its share of the population of the Municipality as-a-whole, its population by the end of the planning period would be just over 2500.
+Based on a population of 2095 2,158 in 2006 2021, its population constitutes 35.6 36.6% of the population of Southwest Middlesex as-a-whole.
+Assuming it maintains its share of the population of the Municipality as-a-whole, its population by the end of the planning period would be just over 2500 increase by approximately 150 people to 2,300.
 There is reason to believe its share would actually increase given its ability to offer fully serviced lands for development and the servicing restrictions in place in other settlement areas in Southwest Middlesex.
 The design population shall be reviewed every 5 years following the release of the census by Statistics Canada.